Here are the cheapest heaters to run this winter

 • The more hours your heater is on the more watts it uses, and the more you will pay for electricity.

-• Low wattage heaters cost less to run, but may not warm the room as much as you would like.
+• Low wattage heaters cost less to run, but may not warm up the room as much as you would like.

 • Remember, warm winter blankets and hot water bottles do a good job of keeping you warm.
 Use these more and heaters less to save electricity.